Skip to main content

 4. How does another state initiate and intercept collections from your state’s workers’ compensation agency?

 Through our agency.
-We would need the Initiating Transmittal sent to the Central Registry address (the only Child Support office in Alaska).
-Specifically ask for workers compensation attachment.
+We require a the Initiating Transmittal specifically ask for workers compensation attachment.

 For Additional Information - No Link Provided